 Welcome to our “Is It Covered?” series.
 For a fuller introduction of the series, read HERE.
 We hope these quick reads will help you increase your understanding of your insurance coverage, clear up confusion and help you avoid preventable losses!
 Please bear in mind that insurance policies may vary, so always check your own policy for language specific to your covered property.
 If you have coverage questions, don’t hesitate to call your agent who will be happy to assist you!

 As an example, mold, though it may damage the building itself, may also cause health issues for your tenants.
-If excluded in your Property Coverage, any repairs to the physical structure would not be covered – replacing sheetrock, etc. In addition, the “bodily injury” resulting from mold may also be excluded from your Liability Coverage.
-For example, if your tenant becomes sick from toxic mold, your Liability Coverage may not pay for the doctor bills from that tenant’s illness whether – or not – you are “negligent” in having allowed them to live in that toxic environment or made attempts to correct a hazardous living condition.
+If excluded in your Property Coverage, any repairs to the physical structure would not be covered, like replacing sheetrock.
+In addition, the “bodily injury” resulting from mold may also be excluded from your Liability Coverage.
+For example, if your tenant becomes sick from toxic mold, your Liability Coverage may not pay for the doctor bills from that tenant’s illness whether or not you are “negligent” in having allowed them to live in that toxic environment or made attempts to correct a hazardous living condition.

-Yes, bring on some more confusion, right?
-For example, standard U.S. Property Coverage doesn’t pay for items that would be considered routine maintenance because those items are excluded under “Wear-and-Tear”.
-(The purpose of insurance isn’t to replace items that wear out under normal circumstances over time.
-Insurance is meant to step in to help with unforeseen, unexpected, sudden events.)
+Yes.
+For example, standard U.S. Property Coverage doesn’t pay for items that would be considered routine maintenance because those items are excluded under “wear-and-tear”.
+Remember, the purpose of insurance isn’t to replace items that wear out under normal circumstances over time.
+Insurance is meant to step in to help with unforeseen, unexpected, sudden events.
 That stated, if you are negligent in maintaining items around the property, a set of stairs for example, and someone is injured due to that negligence, there may be coverage available for the event through your Liability Coverage.

 It is possible for the language to be the exact same for both the Property and Liability Coverage sections.
 While the exclusion below deals specifically with mold, it is just one of several examples that could be used.